kubernetes/release/cmd/bom/README.md

 ### Generate an SBOM from the Current Directory:

-To process a directory as a source for your SBOM, use the -d flag or simply pass the path as the first argument to `bom`:
+To process a directory as a source for your SBOM, use the `-d` flag or simply pass the path as the first argument to `bom`:

 ```bash
 bom generate -n http://example.com/ .
 ```

-### Process a Docker Image
+### Process a Container Image

 This example pulls the kube-apiserver image, analyzes it, and describes in the SBOM.
 Each of its layers are then expressed as a subpackage in the resulting